welintonandrey/3d_denoising/README.md

 # README #

-This README documents the necessary step to run our tests.
+This README documents the necessary steps to run our tests.

 ### What is this repository for? ###